syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/Getting-Started.md

 ## Reference Essential Studio components in your solution

 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
-To add maskededit to your project, open the NuGet package manager in Visual Studio, and search for "[syncfusion.xamarin.sfmaskededit.ios](https://www.nuget.org/packages/Syncfusion.Xamarin.SfMaskedEdit.IOS)", and then install it.
+To add masked edit to your project, open the NuGet package manager in Visual Studio, and search for "[syncfusion.xamarin.sfmaskededit.ios](https://www.nuget.org/packages/Syncfusion.Xamarin.SfMaskedEdit.IOS)", and then install it.

 ![](SfMaskedEditImages/nuget.png)